automotive-grade-linux/docs-webtemplate/README.md

 This repository contains AGL documentation website template, rendering is visible at http://docs.automotivelinux.org This website relies on the generator located in [docs-tools](https://github.com/automotive-grade-linux/docs-tools)

-TODO: old documentation below.
-Should be rewritten to match new git repo scheme.

 # Installing